osuobiem/flight-turnaround/README.md

 4. **Supported account types:** Select "Accounts in any organizational directory"

-5. **Redirect URL:** Select *Single-page application (SPA)*, the URL of the ReactJS application hosted as an Azure Static Site, say https://theapp.azure.com/admin.
+5. **Redirect URL:** Select *Single-page application (SPA)*, the URL of the hosted application, say https://theapp.azure.com/admin.
 Make sure your append `/admin` to the URL.
 	![Multi-tenant application registration](public/images/app-reg.png)

 6. Click on the "Register" button.